vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/helm-provisioning/vmbc-four-node-one-client-deployment-with-logging/README.md

-# VMBC Four Node One Client Sample Deployment
+# VMBC Four Node One Client Sample Deployment With Logging
 This is a sample set of Helm charts for a four replica one client VMWare blockchain deployment on Kubernetes on choice of host on a single cluster only.
-Current sample has been tested with minikube with virtualbox driver and AWS EKS as hosts.
+Current sample has been tested with minikube with virtualbox driver as hosts.
 Replica here refers to participants in consensus algorithm (concord-bft).
 Client here refers to clients to the blockchain network running ethrpc.